wjc666666/Assignment-1---ReactJS-app/README.md

 + Show More Reviews: On the movie review page, users can click "More" to view all reviews for a movie.
 + Movie Details: Detailed information for a specific movie is available on /movies/:id
 + Movie Recommendations: A new feature that displays recommended movies based on the currently selected movie at /movies/:id/recommendations.
++ Movie Credits: Displays the cast and crew of a specific movie at /movies/:id/credits.
 ## Setup requirements.

 1.Clone the repository: